I-hope1/mod-tools/docs/index_en.md

 - Press `<` / `>` on an element to collapse Group
 ![reviewElement](./screenshots/review_element.png)

+# Frag
+- Double-click the blue part of Frag to minimize/restore Frag
+- In the minimized state, click the blue part, it will behave like a floating ball

 ## Window

 - Press `Ctrl`+`Tab` to switch windows